averaeth26/Senior-Seminar-Avera/README.md

 1/30/24: <br>
 Today, I fixed the functionality of the class sorting program and generated a schedule of optimal courses.
 I also began working on a function to calculate the optimal schedule for each student given the now-created schedule.

+1/31/24: <br>
+Today, I spent a lot of time theorycrafting how to make a better course scheduling algorithm, and I implemented a first draft in code, although it isn't fully functional yet.